 A uniquely ginormous masterpiece of lore and history wrapped in a long but fulfilling run time

 I had this theory last week that there was a zero percent chance of Infinity War not living up to the expectation surrounding it.
-Expectation that is perhaps greater than any film has ever received, worldwide.
-(The Last Jedi is probably the only film that came close to playing host to such an extortionate amount of pressure on its shoulders).
+Expectation that is perhaps greater than any film has ever received, throughout the history of the world (The Last Jedi is probably the only film that came close to playing host to such an extortionate amount of pressure on its shoulders).
 Ever since the release of Iron Man back in 2008, Marvel has been building to this moment.
 19 films of methodically laying the foundations for the absolute monster of a superhero film that is Infinity War.

 With the immensely powerful Thanos (Josh Brolin) seeking to unite the six infinity stones, all of those who can fight, must, uniting major forces against the continuously strengthening being.
 While the stones are scattered across the universe, Thanos uses his children to do much of the fighting, himself focusing on conquering his own personal battles.